-Sometimes a person who has experienced or received a disclosure of sexual harassment or violence is reluctant to seek support and/or report it to OPHD or law enforcement.
-The University provides four primary offices with whom students and GSIs can consult and receive support confidentially.
+Sometimes a person who has experienced or received a disclosure of sexual harassment or violence is reluctant to report it to OPHD or law enforcement.
+The University provides three primary offices with whom students and GSIs can consult confidentially.
 Confidential community-based resources are also available.

 These are also crucial places for GSIs to refer students to and should be listed among important campus resources on a GSI's section syllabus or information sheet or course website.
 A sample syllabus text will be provided later in this module.
-Encouraging survivors of sexual violence and sexual harassment to consult confidential resources allows them the greatest amount of choice and control over what support and resolution processes they may use.
+Encouraging survivors of sexual violence and harassment to consult confidential resources allows them the greatest amount of choice and control over what support and resolution processes they may use.